bshelling/sam-function-generator/README.md

 ## AWS SAM Function Generator
-A script that generates the necessary files to create a Lambda function for building serverless applications using AWS Serverless Application Model (AWS SAM)
+A script that generates the necessary files to create a Lambda function for building serverless applications using AWS Serverless Application Model (AWS SAM) based on the `sam init` Typescript example.
+This doesn't include any testing configurations.

 ## Getting Started
 ```